ceres-solver/ceres-solver/docs/source/derivatives.rst

    f(x_1,..., x_n) = f(a_1, ..., a_n) + \sum_i D_i f(a_1, ..., a_n) \mathbf{v}_i

 So if each :math:`\mathbf{v}_i = e_i` were the :math:`i^{\text{th}}`
-standard basis vector.
-Then, the above expression would simplify to
+standard basis vector, then, the above expression would simplify to

 .. math::
    f(x_1,..., x_n) = f(a_1, ..., a_n) + \sum_i D_i f(a_1, ..., a_n) \epsilon_i